 First, add the broth with the noodles and protein if there are any.
 Then you can add for example the green onions, bean sprouts and all the other toppings you want to make this dish beautiful and impress everyone!

 Toppings for the low sodium vegan pho

-This recipe is a blank canvas just waiting for your creativity.
-If you make modifications, use toppings that are low in sodium and potassium and add color to your pho.
-For this recipe, I added a lime wedge, chopped green onions, cooked bok choy, and sprouted beans.
+This recipe is a blank canvas waiting for your creativity.
+If you make changes, use toppings that respect your nutritional needs and add color to your pho.
+For this recipe, I added a corner of lime, chopped green onions, cooked bok choy and sprouted beans.

 Char the ginger and the onions

 Onion quarters and ginger slices can be charred in the oven, on the barbecue or over the fire.
 This will add another layer of flavor.
 But it’s more work and depending on your kitchen it may be too much trouble to do so I didn’t include this in the original recipe.

 The spice blend used in this low sodium vegan pho can be customized at will.
 For example, if you like spicy dishes, you can add hot pepper flakes or even spicy peppers.
 I haven’t tried it yet, but someday I’ll try adding some Thai chili while the broth is simmering.

 Usually, pho is made with beef broth and is served with meat.
 If you don’t need this recipe to be vegan, you can easily use unsalted beef broth and add meat instead of tofu.
 However, this recipe will be richer in protein, phosphorus and potassium.

 If you don’t plan on consuming all the pho, I suggest keeping all the ingredients separate for later use and cooking fresh noodles again.